Scalar positive immersions: Extrinsic scalar positive surgery

 \section{Extrinsic scalar positive surgery}

-Here we bring together the previous constructions in order to perform the extrinsic surgery.
+Here we combine the previous constructions in order to perform the extrinsic surgery.
 At the end of this section we give the proofs of our two main results in the introduction.